 The group is passionate in its belief that informed, empowered women can and do build stronger families, communities and economies.
 The Art of Giving invites all women to join together to realize the power that collective philanthropy can and does have on our community.
 If you have any questions or would like to join, please feel free to contact Katie Crumpler at North Carolina Community Foundation 919.828.4387.

 Pollinating community giving in Raleigh by inspiring young women to lead.

 The Beehive Collective is a giving circle made up primarily of young women in Raleigh.
 This group, established in 2007, organizes fun projects to raise funds to support causes they care about.
 In 2011, they granted $20,000 to Wake Up Wake County to promote the proposed Wake County transit plan through public education, civic engagement and advocacy, and to follow the Unified Development Ordinance in Raleigh which addresses development and zoning.
 Funding from The Beehive Collective also enabled the organization to hire a full time grassroots organizer for transit.

 CIN is a national network of giving circles founded in 2003 by Darryl Lester, a former Triangle Community Foundation staff member.
 CIN giving circles serve as a place of inspiration and connection, where African Americans and communities of color leverage their collective resources of time, talent, and treasure to bring about the change they wish to see.
-Five of those giving circles, NGAAP, A LOT, Heritage Quilters, 20/20 Sisters of Vision, and Way Out, are hosted at the Foundation and impact the lives of communities of color right here in the Triangle.
+Four of those giving circles, NGAAP, A LOT, Heritage Quilters, and 20/20 Sisters of Vision are hosted at the Foundation and impact the lives of communities of color right here in the Triangle.